Islandora/documentation/docs/user-documentation/glossary.md

 A collection of Islandora [microservices](#microservice).
 Some of the microservices are built specifically for use with a [Fedora](#fedora-repository-software) repository, while others are just for general use within Islandora.

 ## Datastream
 Deprecated terminology, refers to how [Fedora 3](#fedora-repository-software)/Islandora Legacy stored files as part of a resource ('object') in the [Fedora](#fedora-repository-software) repository.
-Replaced by [Drupal Media entities](https://www.drupal.org/docs/8/core/modules/media/overview), which serve as an abstraction for [Files](https://www.drupal.org/docs/8/core/modules/file/overview) managed by [Drupal](#drupal).
+Replaced by [Drupal Media entities](https://www.drupal.org/docs/8/core/modules/media/overview), which 'wraps' [Files](https://www.drupal.org/docs/8/core/modules/file/overview) in an intermediate structure.
+This allows Fields to be attached to files, for instance for storing technical metadata.

 ## Derivative
 A version of a file which is derived from an uploaded file.
 For example, a thumbnail generated from an uploaded image.
 Islandora uses [microservices](#microservice) to generate derivatives.